2020 Arkansas Razorbacks women's soccer team

-The 2020 Arkansas Razorbacks women's soccer team represents the University of Arkansas during the 2020 NCAA Division I women's soccer season.
-This season is the 35th in program history.
-The Razorbacks play their home games at Razorback Field in Fayetteville and are led by ninth-year head coach Colby Hale.
+The 2020 Arkansas Razorbacks women's soccer team represented the University of Arkansas during the 2020 NCAA Division I women's soccer season.
+This season was the 35th in program history.
+The Razorbacks played their home games at Razorback Field in Fayetteville and were led by ninth-year head coach Colby Hale.

 The Razorbacks are playing a shortened, eight-game conference-only regular season schedule in the fall due to the COVID-19 pandemic.
 The season began on September 19 with a home game against LSU and ended with the SEC Tournament Championship on November 22.
 On February 3, 2021, it was announced that Arkansas would play a six-game non-conference spring schedule, beginning on February 21 and ending April 15.

 Previous season

 In 2019, the Razorbacks finished the regular season 14–2–2, 8–1–1 in SEC play, winning their first regular-season SEC championship and capturing the top overall seed in the SEC Tournament, where they defeated 6-seed Ole Miss and 5-seed Florida en route to the championship game, where they fell 0–1 to 3-seed South Carolina.
 The Razorbacks were selected as an at-large bid to the NCAA Tournament, where they received a 3-seed and defeated North Texas in the first round of the Stanford bracket before being defeated in the second round by NC State.
 The Hogs finished their season with a record of 17–4–2.